ptupitsyn/ptupitsyn.github.io/_posts/2017-07-28-Whats-New-In-Ignite-Net-2.1.md

 cache.Where(p => p.Value.Company == "Foo").RemoveAll();
 ```

 This is more optimal than loading relevant entries and removing them afterwards.
+Batch updates via `UpdateAll` are on the way in future versions.

 **Local collection joins** provide efficient alternative to `Contains` and other similar cases.
 For example, search by multiple field values can be done like this: